OUR PORTFOLIO

 Letters from a Young Man

 A collection of letters from the scion of an old family.
-Out of college, he toured the world, writing to his mother and photographing Europe’s capitals, the Holy Land, British India and Japan.
+Out of college, he toured the world, writing to his mother and photographing Europe’s capitals, the Holy Land, British India, and Japan.
 He depicted countries rebuilding from war and struggling with ancient hatreds.
 The letters were riveting—at one point, he witnesses a murder.
-I was proud to take part in this book’s creation, turning archived letters into a format that ensured his descendants would read them for generations.
+We were proud to take part in this book’s creation, turning archived letters into a format that ensured his descendants would read them for generations.

 Two books on Chicago neighborhood history that Matthew Nickerson wrote for sale at stores: